-The easy vegan cheesecake recipe that even non vegans love… with no cashews, and NO tofu!
+The easy vegan cheesecake recipe that even non vegans LOVE… with no cashews, and no tofu required.

 Vegan Cheesecake With No Cashews

 This vegan cheesecake is so out-of-this-world delicious that I have yet to bring it to any party where both vegans and non vegans haven’t raved about it!